- Preparing Your Workspace

 - Calling Out a Site Object, Hatch, or Light Fixture

 - Editing a Photo Callout Caption

-Our Photo Callout tool links to a Google Images search for a specific plant, or even site objects such as light fixtures or benches that you've added as Reference Notes (RefNotes).
+Our Photo Callout tool links to an online search for images of a specific plant, or even site objects such as light fixtures or benches that you've added as Reference Notes (RefNotes).
 You can then select a photo to place in your drawing to call out the plant or amenity.
 When placed in a drawing, photo callouts include a photo “drop shadow” and a caption.

 Plant photos are often used in client meetings to communicate the plant palette.
 Photos are typically not part of the documents package submitted to the contractor, and should therefore be used strictly as a presentation tool to aid in the design process.

 We recommend doing some planning of the general locations where you'll place the photo callouts, as well as the sizes of the photos themselves.